ardimou/Sam2Tracking-BundleSDFposeEstimation/README.md

 - Docker with BuildKit
 - ASUS Xtion / PrimeSense-compatible OpenNI2 camera
 - X11 desktop session for the GUI and RViz
-- approximately 16 GB of GPU memory for the complete pipeline
+- approximately 16 GB of GPU memory for the complete pipeline **tested with Nvidia RTX 4060 16 GB**

 The image includes ROS 2 Humble, OpenNI2, RViz, Qt, CUDA Python dependencies, GroundingDINO, SAM2, BundleSDF, model checkpoints, and the compiled ROS